 Who is Aspen National Collections?

-You may see Aspen National Collections listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+You may see ANC listed on your credit report as a collections account.
+This can happen if you didn’t pay a bill.

 How can I remove Aspen National Collections from my credit report?